14 min read

 Best Forum Platforms for Building Your Community in 2026

 The platform you choose determines what’s possible.
-Here’s an honest comparison of the most popular forum solutions available today.
+Here’s an honest look at the most popular forum solutions available today.

 2. Discourse (Self-Hosted or Hosted)